theeejo/Paint-App/README.md

 # Paint-App

-Simple painting app in the browser with Vanilla JS using canvas + export of the result
+Painting app in the browser with Vanilla JS using canvas + export of the result

 ### Functionalities